Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 </ol>

 ### Botometer API
 In order to check if the top most tweeted user's were bots or not, we used an API called Botometer.
-A

   <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/TopDemoTweetsSS.PNG" width="600" height="400"  />